 - Demonstrate strong communication skills.

 - Present favorable letters of reference.

-- All completed applications will be reviewed within 60 days of the published deadline.
-Selected applicants for interview will be contacted by phone, in person, or electronically.
+All completed applications will be reviewed within 60 days of the published deadline.
+Selected applicants for interview will be contacted by phone, in person, or online.

 - Interview date: March 22, 2019